 A TEXAS LAW FIRM with a NATIONAL REPUTATION for RELENTLESSLY PURSUING JUSTICE.

-If you suffer injuries in an oil field accident, you may be entitled to compensation through either the workers’ compensation program or a personal injury lawsuit.
-If you are insured, you may be able to make a workers’ compensation claim, but you may also be eligible to file a personal injury claim.
+You may be eligible for compensation if you sustain injuries in an oil field accident through either the workers’ compensation program or a personal injury lawsuit.
+You may be able to file a workers’ compensation claim if you are covered, but you may also be qualified to bring a personal injury claim.

-You may be entitled to file a personal injury claim if any of the following apply to you:
+You are likely able to bring forward a personal injury claim if the following apply to you:

-If your company doesn’t have workers’ compensation coverage, under Texas law you may be able to sue them.
-In Texas, you have two years to bring a personal injury claim.
-Generally, the time begins to run from the day you were injured.
+If you don’t have workers’ compensation coverage, Texas law permits you to sue your employer.
+In general, you have two years to file a personal injury lawsuit in Texas.
+This deadline starts counting down the day you sustained your injuries.

-Oil field workers run the risk of being involved in an accident that could leave them seriously harmed.
-When you work with an oil field injury attorney, you are enlisting the services of someone who can thoroughly analyze your case and assist you in advocating for your rights.
-You can investigate your options for receiving compensation for losses like lost wages and medical costs with their help.
+As an oil field worker, you are exposed to dangerous situations and the possibility of an accident that could leave you severely injured.
+When you work with an oil field injury lawyer, you are enlisting the guidance of someone who can examine your situation in depth and help you fight for your rights.
+With their assistance, you can explore your options for receiving compensation for damages such as loss of income and medical expenses.

 We have some of the best lawyers in the country in this law firm.
 I've seen them go against good lawyers from all over the country, in federal courts all over the country.
 My lawyers, I'd put up against anybody.